How Training Is Designed at PAARTH

 6. The Role of the Teacher

-Provide structure without dependency
+Provide structure without creating dependency.

-Correct thinking without discouragement
+Correct thinking without discouragement.

-Maintain standards without urgency
+Maintain standards without inducing fear-driven urgency.

 Preparation works best when it is: